WendyWAAAAANG/Medical_Image_Segmentation_APP/README.md

 ## Demo & Conclusion

-A live demo of the brain tumor segmentation application is available [here](https://www.youtube.com/watch?v=kiEGwjW3Hzk).
+A live demo of the brain tumor segmentation application is available [here](https://ztckcwal37wc8lugazm2ey.streamlit.app/).

+A video demo is available [here](https://www.youtube.com/watch?v=kiEGwjW3Hzk).

 The U-Net + SSPP model outperformed the naive and classical ML approaches, achieving a Dice score of 85.3.
 Further improvements could be made by exploring additional architectures and incorporating more training data.